Arginine: De Novo synthesis

-Arginine is made by the body as follows.
-The epithelial cells of the small intestine produce citrulline, primarily from glutamine and glutamate, which is secreted into the bloodstream which carries it to the proximal tubule cells of the kidney, which extract the citrulline and convert it to arginine, which is returned to the blood.
+In the human body, the epithelial cells of the small intestine produce citrulline, primarily from glutamine and glutamate, which is secreted into the bloodstream which carries it to the proximal tubule cells of the kidney, which extract the citrulline and convert it to arginine, which is returned to the blood.
 This means that impaired small bowel or renal function can reduce arginine synthesis and thus create a dietary requirement for arginine.
 For such a person, arginine would become "essential".

 Synthesis of arginine from citrulline also occurs at a low level in many other cells, and cellular capacity for arginine synthesis can be markedly increased under circumstances that increase the production of inducible nitric oxide synthase (NOS).
 This allows citrulline, a byproduct of the NOS-catalyzed production of nitric oxide, to be recycled to arginine in a pathway known as the citrulline to nitric oxide (citrulline-NO) or arginine-citrulline pathway.
 This is demonstrated by the fact that, in many cell types, nitric oxide synthesis can be supported to some extent by citrulline, and not just by arginine.
 This recycling is not quantitative, however, because citrulline accumulates in nitric oxide producing cells along with nitrate and nitrite, the stable end-products of nitric oxide breakdown.

+In bacteria, biosynthesis proceeds via acetylation intermediates.
+Glutamate is acetylated to N-acetylglutamate and subsequently converted to N-acetylornithine via N-acetylglutamylphosphate and N-acetylglutamate semialdehyde.
+Removal of the acetyl group yields ornithine, which enters the urea cycle.
+Deacetylation can occur either through simple hydrolysis (via acetylornithinase) or by transfer of the acetyl group to glutamic acid with regeneration of N-acetylglutamate.
+Acetylation presumably serves to separate the biosynthetic pathways of arginine and proline, as the non-acetylated glutamate-5-semialdehyde readily cyclizes to pyrroline-5-carboxylic acid.

+The biosynthetic pathway to ornithine as a precursor of arginine via N-acetylglutamate with recovery of the acetyl group occurs not only in many bacteria but also in plants and fungis, but not in animals.
+Arginine is subsequently formed from ornithine via the urea cycle.